Pivot-Madagascar/vatovavy-site-optimization/README.md

 ## OSRM Backend

 We use the osrm-backend found here: https://github.com/Project-OSRM/osrm-backend.
 Following recommendations, we use the docker version.
-To set up the backend server, place the `pdf` file of OSM data into a directory called `osrm`.
+To set up the backend server, place the `pbf` file of OSM data into a directory called `osrm`.
 In the example below, the file is called `osm_mapping_pivot.pbf`.
 Then run the following code to extract and create the routing files needed.
 This only needs to be done one time.

 ```
 #start docker from osrm directory